iamabug/kafka-acl-handy-script/README.md

 #Introduction

-Scripts in this repo are simply wrappers of kafka-acls.sh.
+Scripts in this repo are simply wrappers of `kafka-acls.sh`.

 Scripts and their functions are shown below.